shashankch2003/computer-vision-for-hand-and-gloves-detection/README.md

-before you use this repo star it🌟.
+Before You use this repo Star it🌟.

-i would really appreciate it🤝 & helps a lot computer-vision-for-hand-and-gloves-detection
+I Would really appreciate it🤝 & helps a lot

+Computer-vision-for-hand-and-gloves-detection

-the entire project is divided into two parts
+The entire project is divided into two parts

 # Part 1: Glove Detection